GENERAL GUIDES FOR MEMBERS

 This is the best way for ALL bowlers to improve not only their playing skills but also etiquette on the green and their enjoyment of the game of bowls

 The Club organises additional Fun Days with varied themes, usually at the Bank Holidays, to help promote the Club, and encourage new members.
-A program of 'Off Season Activities' (Table Tennis, Cribbage, Darts, Whist Drives, Bridge, Arts and Crafts and Fish and Chip Suppers) are arranged for member’s enjoyment and to expand club funds and to stabilize green fees.
+A program of 'Off Season Activities' (Table Tennis, Cribbage, Darts, Whist Drives, Arts and Crafts and Fish and Chip Suppers) are arranged for member’s enjoyment and to expand club funds and to stabilize green fees.
 Details are shown in the fixture list and club web site.

 Whilst bowling should be viewed as a competitive game, a lot of consideration needs to be paid to ETIQUETTE ON THE GREEN.
 Please read and think about the points identified below.
 There is nothing worse than a roll-up or a match where people are talking, moving about and generally not concentrating on what is happening.
 It spoils the game not only for you but also more importantly for others.
 Your support in achieving a good etiquette on the green should be encouraged to benefit everyone who bowls.